catmanjan/anutimetable/README.md

 ### Known issues
 * After choosing the tutorial for a lesson, the choose button will be hid, but if the page is refreshed, it will appear again.
 * After deleting a course located at a index other than the last index, if the current index column is all empty, it won't delete this unused index column, which will cause a redundant gap column, but it'll be re-indexed after refreshing.
+* After updating the timetable database, if there're new tutorials available, the user won't notice until they re-add the course.